Power Industry

 Nuclear power plants require strict control of dissolved silicon content in the boron-containing water systems of the primary circuit.
 When the silicon content exceeds the safety limit, the water system must be purified to reduce silicon concentration to ensure the safe operation of the units.
 However, the chemical and physical properties of dissolved silicon are very similar to those of boric acid, making separation challenging.

 Due to the stringent water quality requirements in nuclear power plants, no additional impurities can be introduced during the removal process.
-Additionally, it is crucial to maintain a high recovery rate of boric acid and minimize the generation of wastes.
+Additionally, it is crucial to maintain a high recovery rate of boric acid and minimize the generation of waste.

 Process Flowchart